p-schaefer/IntegratedHydrology/README.md

 Typically, sampling data is available at points along the stream network.
-If the specific information about the location of these points is to preserved (i.e., if samples are upstream and downstream of a particular effluent outflow, but along the same stream reach), they must be incorporated into the network.
+If the specific information about the location of these points is to be preserved (i.e., if samples are upstream and downstream of a particular effluent outflow, but along the same stream reach), they must be incorporated into the network.
 Once that is done, factors of interest on the landscape (e.g., landcover, soils, geology, climate, etc.) must